luney-sp-76/http_to_flatfile_to_http_hl7/README.md

 The program converts the message to flat file and sends to the TCP IP port.

-The tcp_client.py will send a flat file HL7 to the TCP server which sends it on the HTTP server which passes it to beeceptor as a mock endpoint /hl7
+The tcp_client.py will send a flat file HL7 to the TCP server which in turn forwards the message to the HTTP server which passes it to beeceptor as a mock endpoint /hl7